 A lot of people think that remixing inhibits creative thinking, but that’s simply not true.

-It’s much harder to do this with an orginal unless you already have something in place.
+It’s much harder to do this with an original unless you already have something in place.
 Again, you’re starting from scratch.

 8 Creative Approaches